SehwanHong/Artificial-Intelligence/RegNet/index.md

 For Low flop models, EfficentNet outperforms both RegNet.
 At Intermediate flops, RegNetY outperforms EfficentNet.
 At Higher flops both RegNetX and RegNetY outperform EfficentNet.

-For efficientNet activations scale linearly with flops compared to activation scaling with the square root of flops for RegNet.
+For EfficentNet activations scale linearly with flops compared to activation scaling with the square root of flops for RegNet.
 Thus, EfficentNet is slow in both inference and training time.

 # Conclusion

 Author present a new network design paradigm.
-Designing network design spaces is a promissing avenue for future research.
+Designing network design spaces is a promising avenue for future research.